Javey/javey.github.io/tpl/pages/documents/key.md

 </ul>
 ```

-If you has removed the value of `food` and want remove the `li` element of it like below.
+If you have removed the value of `food` and want remove the corresponding `li` element.

 ```js
 list.splice(1, 1);